ArnoldPretoriusUCT/Control-Systems/README.md

 ## Suggested Prerequisites

-This course requires a strong basis in vector calculus, linear algebra, and differential equations.
+This course requires a strong basis in vector calculus and differential equations.

 ## Additional Resources